-Allegedly drunk truck driver hauling pizza pockets accused of hit-and-run on I-82 in WA
+Allegedly drunken truck driver hauling pizza pockets accused of hit-and-run on I-82 in WA

 When troopers stopped the driver, he tried telling them that he had only hit a deer.

 Initial tests showed he had a blood-alcohol level of 0.08 percent.
-He was booked into the Benton County jail for DUI and hit-and-run driving.
+He was booked into Benton County jail for DUI and hit-and-run driving.

-It’s rare to find professional truck drivers driving drunk, Thorson said.
+It’s rare to find truck drivers driving drunk, Thorson said.
 They face much higher restrictions for intoxication.
 By federal law, the blood-alcohol level considered impaired is 0.04 percent.

-The truck, which came from Illinois, was impounded and is being held until the owner to can retrieve it, he said.
+The truck, which came from Illinois, was impounded and is being held until the owner can retrieve it, he said.